Home/Golf

 via Imago

-That process began last August in Colorado, when the surgeons repaired his tendon sheath that had been slipping in and out since the spring of 2023, compromising his grip strength and sometimes even leaving his hand numb.
+That process began last August in Colorado, when the surgeons repaired his tendon sheath, which had been slipping in and out since the spring of 2023, compromising his grip strength and sometimes even leaving his hand numb.
 For a player built on touch and control, the injury raised real doubts about whether he could sustain his career.
 Yet he returned to competition in February at Pebble Beach, and while the results have been uneven, the overall trajectory is encouraging.

 Spieth already has four top-10 finishes in 2025, double his total from the previous year, and arrives at the playoffs ranked 48th in the FedEx Cup standings, positioned to move on to the BMW Championship with a solid showing.